student2017USA/Assigment1/README.md

 assignments1-submit

-update to the format Xcode 8.0
+update to the format Xcode 8.0 version